 Necklines can drastically affect the look of a headshot.
 For business headshots try to avoid excessively low necklines such as the 'Strapless Sweetheart' and the Spaghetti Strap, as well as high necklines such as the 'Turtle Neck' and 'Cowl'.
 'U-Neck', 'Square Neck', 'V-Neck' and 'Sweetheart' necklines usually work best.
 Actors have a little more choice as casting agents and directors are looking for a variety of different looks.

 In terms of jewellery, small and classic usually work best and stand the test of time, rather than large, flashy items that can distract from the face.
 As a general rule for business headshots, earrings shouldn't dangle more than an inch or so from the earlobe.

 How much is too much makeup for a headshot?
-Everyone has a different preference but we would advise to not use heavy/dark lipsticks or mascara as they can distract from the rest of the face.
+Everyone has a different preference but we would advise to not use heavy/dark lipsticks as it can distract from the real star of the show - your eyes.

 Tips & Advice For Men

 Whether you're wearing a formal suit, or a smart/casual look, always think classic and timeless.
 Wear a suit that fits well, baggy fits are not flattering.
 Dark coloured suits definitely work best - grey or navy blue always look great, although avoid patterns which can have a 'moire' effect on the camera.
 If you're going for a completely formal look, pick a tie that matches with your shirt.
 Try to avoid, silky, shiny ties that can reflect light and become distracting.

 If you want to go shirt only try to avoid white and bright colours and go for classic darker tones - white/bright coloured shirts break the golden rule: don't distract from the face!

 If you have a beard, trim it evenly so its nicely groomed.
 If you're going the clean-shaven route, get a good shave before your headshot session.
 Darker beards tend to be accentuated in photos - trim it well so its not too thick.